We explain how CryFS works and why it is secure.

 The integrity of the configuration file depends on aes-256-gcm.
 This cipher is a standard cipher and believed to be very secure.
 If, however, you don't trust the integrity of aes-256-gcm and want to use another cipher instead, we recommend adding the --cipher xxx parameter each time you mount the filesystem.
 This way, CryFS can check that the cipher used by the filesystem is the one you actually specified and you don't have to rely on the aes-256-gcm integrity verification step.

 Alternatively, you can store the configuration file outside of the base directory and not upload it into the cloud.
 This is possible using the --config parameter when calling CryFS.

-The security of CryFS has been proven in a master's thesis using a game-based security approach.
-The thesis also contains a detailed description of the inner workings of CryFS.
+The security of CryFS has been proven in a master's thesis and in a scientific paper published at DBSec 2017 (PDF) using a game-based security approach.
+The works also contain a detailed description of the inner workings of CryFS.